Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 3. Boat Ride in Gomti River

-As of now, there’s one place inside the city where you can enjoy a boat ride in Gomti — Kudiya Ghat.
-Situated near the rustic Pakka Pul and the Hussainabad Clock Tower, this Ghat is sacred, with a few small temples of Hindu deities.
+As of now, there’s one place inside the city where you can enjoy a boat ride in Gomti—Kudiya Ghat.
+Situated near the rustic Pakka Pul and the Hussainabad Clock Tower, this Ghat is sacred and has a few small temples of Hindu deities.

 4. Take a Tonga Ride